Exsolid/UnityToolbox/!Documentation/pages/ItemManagement.md

 | @image html ItemManagerSelectedItem.png width=400px |
 | @image html ItemManagerSelectedItemFields.png width=400px |

-The spawned custom items are also generated as an @ref UnityToolbox.Item.ItemInstance "ItemInstance".
+The spawned custom items are also generated as an @ref UnityToolbox.GameplayFeatures.Items.ItemInstance "ItemInstance".
 To access the additional values one can do the following:

 ~~~~~~~~~~~~~~~{.c}
 ItemInstance instance = ModuleManager.GetModule<ItemManager>().SpawnItemInstance(givenPosition, givenRotation, givenScale, ItemToSpawn.GetQualifiedName());